martinaguero/mozo/README.md

 Dependencies management

 ## Introduction
-This prototype is based on a thin client and a cloud service (middleware) for resolving and locating all the dependencies of a Java module.
-Basically, its functionality is to analyze modules descriptors and, from that information, solving and locating all the dependencies (other modules) required to compile.
+This prototype is based on a thin client and a cloud service (middleware) for resolving and locating all the dependencies of Java modules.
+The service analyze modules descriptors and, from that information, dynamically locates all the dependencies (other modules) required to compile.

 Fig. 1 – Basic architecture.

-With this technology, the development environment is decoupled from the repositories, the middleware is the entity that determines the location of the modules.
-This solution proposes that the client only requests direct dependencies, and the cloud service resolves the transitives and their locations.
+With this technology, the development environment (client) is decoupled from the repositories.
+The middleware search for the modules, not the client.
+It also resolves transitives dependencies and their locations.

 ## Technology
 Since Java 9 (Java Module System), each module must have a mandatory descriptor (module-info file), so, this avoids the need of adding an external descriptor, such as Maven, Ivy y Gradle requires.
 Analizing the "requires" attribute of the descriptor, is enough to know the dependencies of each module: